pandodao/developers.pando.im/docs/references/botastic/api.md

 <APIEndpoint method="GET" url="/conversations/:conversation_id" />

 This API will get a conversation by id.
 It will return both the conversation's info and the conversation history.

+All conversation history are arranged in a list, we call them `turns`, with a `turn.id`.

 <APIParams :params="[conversationIDParam]" />